N1ckn1ght/ACE/README.md

 ### TODO:

-Full xboard support
+Full xboard (CECP) support

-Resolve issues (including enhancement ones)
+Resolve issues (including enhancement ones (THERE ARE A LOT))

+Resolve incompatibilities

+Upgrade evaluation

 Host as a lichess bot

 Opening book support (or custom opening book)

+### Game example:

+// todo

+### "I want to play against it!"

+// todo